Skip to content

 });

-The derived ctx.session is automatically typed in the handler.
-Stack multiple .use() calls for layered derivations (auth → permissions → tenant resolution).
+Stack multiple .use() calls for layered derivations (auth → permissions → tenant).
+See the full Middleware guide.

 State Sync — Cache & Invalidation